 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, asthma, allergies, diabetes, or high blood pressure.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, high blood pressure, or a history of asthma or allergies.
 Tell your doctor if you had an allergic reaction to any contrast agent.